 This policy sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your sensitive information and how we will deal with it.
 For the purposes of the Data Protection Act and the GDPR, sensitive information includes what is defined as your ‘personal data’.

-More formally, we are Messy Monkeys LLP.
-We are a Limited liability partnership registered in England and Wales with Company number OC385800 and our registered office is at Campus North, Sunco House, 5 Carliol Square, Newcastle Upon Tyne, England, NE1 6UF.
+More formally, we are Messy Monkeys LTD. We are a Limited Company registered in England and Wales with Company number 12773417 and our registered office is at 75 Wansbeck Ave, Cullercoats, North Tyneside, NE30 3DJ.

-We are registered with the Information Commissioners Office under registration number – ZA268033
+We are registered with the UK Information Commissioner’s Office under registration number – ZA268033

 For the purposes of the Data Protection Act 1998 (the ‘DPA’) and in-line with the European Union General Data Protection Regulations (the ‘GDPR’) Messy Monkeys LLP is the Data Controller.